-In recognition of his leadership role in education and public health policy making, Dean Sheikh has been asked to serve on a number of national health policy committees including his role as Co-Chair of the Joint Steering Committee of Qatar’s Academic Health System and as a member of the Qatar Council on Health Practitioners Board of the Supreme Council of Health as well as the Executive Committee of the Board of Governors of Sidra Medical and Research Center.
+In recognition of his leadership role in education and public health policy making, Dean Sheikh has been asked to serve on a number of national health policy committees including his role as Co-Chair of the Joint Steering Committee of Qatar’s Academic Health System and as a member of the Qatar Council on Health Practitioners Board of the Ministry of Public Health as well as the Executive Committee of the Board of Governors of Sidra Medicine.

 Prior to joining WCM-Q in 2007, Dean Sheikh built a distinguished career as Professor of Psychiatry and Behavioral Sciences, Associate Dean and Chief of the Medical Staff and Chairman of the Board of the Palo Alto Institute for Research and Education at the prestigious Stanford University School of Medicine and the Veterans Administration Palo Alto Health Care System in California.
 At Stanford, Dr. Sheikh published the first studies exploring the impact of aging on anxiety disorders, while delineating differential sleep architecture in various anxiety disorders.
 His work was funded both by the NIH and private sources and resulted in more than 140 publications and more than 100 abstracts in peer reviewed scientific journals.

 - Marincola FM, Sheikh JI.
 A road map to translational medicine in Qatar and a model for the World.
 J Transl Med.
 2012 Aug 29;10(1):177.